manueldinisjunior/Nabilaria/README.md

 - Collaboration challenges between the client's vision and the developer's ideas were navigated smoothly.
 The final choice aligned with the client's preference, resulting in an appealing landing page.

 ### 5. Field Hiding
-- Incorporated functionality to hide specific fields, providing a streamlined and focused user interaction.
+- Incorporated functionality to hide specific fields, providing streamlined and focused user interaction.

 ## Plugins Overview
 - We've integrated various plugins to elevate the functionality and user-friendliness of Nabilaria.
 Explore each plugin's purpose: